 There is a long list of devices and use cases waiting for upgraded mobile internet with wider coverage, lower latency and unbelievable speed just to receive somewhat the same instant experience we get when using our computers and connected devices in local area networks (LAN).
 Imagine the user experience of real-time video streaming, VR/AR solutions, connected cars, robots or other similar devices that constantly move around without experiencing interruptions or getting disconnected.

-There are great news for everyone dreaming about future of mobile data connections: a lot of work is being done for releasing the next generation of mobile networks and it is predicted that by 2020, 5G networks will be widely deployed.
-It should solve most problems regarding the coverage, number of devices connected, latency and bandwidth of mobile networks.
+There is great news for everyone dreaming about the future of mobile data connections: a lot of work is being done for releasing the next generation of mobile networks and it is predicted that by 2020, 5G networks will be widely deployed.
+It should solve most problems regarding coverage, the number of connected devices, latency and bandwidth of mobile networks.
 GSMA expects 5G to reach 1.1 billion connections by 2025 and its network to cover 1/3 of the world’s population.

-Another important thing to keep in mind with 5G is that even though it will be a huge improvement, there are only technical expectations on what it should turn out to be as there are no official final 5G specifications just yet.
-Network infrastructure manufactures are trying to meet following terms (IMT-2020), set by The International Telecommunications Union (ITU):
+Another important thing to keep in mind with 5G is that even though it will be a huge improvement, at the moment there are only technical expectations on what it should turn out to be as there are no official final 5G specifications just yet.
+Network infrastructure manufacturers are trying to meet following terms (IMT-2020), set by The International Telecommunications Union (ITU):

 Downlink peak data rate: 20 Gbit/s, uplink peak data rate: 10 Gbit/s.